Jun

 We can advise on when to incorporate certain fluids and foods back into your diet and how to manage any discomfort or soreness at the site in the days following your procedure.
 Be sure to also care for your mouth as directed by our team at Associates for Oral, Maxillofacial & Implant Surgery; for instance, a prescription mouth rinse may be prescribed to prevent complications such as infection and to promote healing.
 The results from your biopsy are generally available within one to two weeks, at which time we will discuss the next steps based on the findings.

 We know how scary anomalies found during a regular checkup or at our office can be, but you can lean on our specialists for pathology expertise that supports prompt treatment and a lifetime of oral and overall health.
-Our teams in Mount Prospect (847-255-7080) (773) 736-3300, Chicago (773-736-3300) (847) 255-7080, Bartlett (630-289-5002) (630) 289-5002, and Elk Grove Village, IL (847-593-0535) (847) 593-0535 welcome your specific questions today.
+Our teams in Mount Prospect (847) 255-7080, Chicago (773) 736-3300, Bartlett (630) 289-5002, and Elk Grove Village, IL (847) 593-0535 welcome your specific questions today.

-Dr. Mark Spinazze is a highly respected oral surgeon in Chicago with over ten years of experience.
-He graduated from the University of Michigan and the University of Illinois-Chicago School of Dentistry, completing his specialty training at The University Hospital in Cincinnati.
-Dr. Spinazze is board-certified by the American Board of Oral and Maxillofacial Surgery and actively participates in numerous professional societies, such as the American Association of Oral and Maxillofacial Surgeons.
-Honored as a “Top Dental Specialist” by Chicago Magazine, he excels in procedures like dentoalveolar surgery and facial reconstruction, ensuring patient safety with his advanced life support certifications.
+Dr. Mark A. Spinazze is a distinguished oral surgeon based in Chicago, boasting over ten years of experience.
+He graduated from the University of Michigan and the University of Illinois-Chicago School of Dentistry and completed his specialty training at the University Hospital in Cincinnati.
+Board-certified by the American Board of Oral and Maxillofacial Surgery, Dr. Spinazze is affiliated with several esteemed dental organizations.
+He has been recognized as a “Top Dental Specialist” in Chicago Magazine and is dedicated to advancing dental research and providing charitable services, ensuring trust and excellence in patient care.